MP for Weald of Kent

 Opposition Assistant Whip (Commons)

-Katie Lam is a Conservative MP for Weald of Kent, first elected in 2024.
-She currently serves as an Opposition Assistant Whip in the Commons and sits on the Transport Committee, having also participated in committees scrutinising terrorism-related legislation in 2024–25.
+Katie Lam is a Conservative MP for the Weald of Kent, first elected in July 2024.
+She serves as an Opposition Assistant Whip in the Commons and sits on the Transport Committee, with prior involvement on committees covering border security, asylum and terrorism.

 Generated 21 February 2026